-A Pacific Lutheran University Bachelor of Science in Nursing curriculum is based on the American Associate of Colleges of Nursing Essentials of Baccalaureate Education in Nursing (2008) and achievement of the program outcomes will enable graduates to practice as generalist nurses within a complex healthcare system.
+A Pacific Lutheran University Bachelor of Science in Nursing curriculum is based on the American Association of Colleges of Nursing The Essentials: Core Competencies for Professional Nursing Education (2021) and achievement of the program outcomes will enable graduates to practice as generalist nurses within a complex healthcare system.
 The BSN curriculum builds on the PLU core liberal education in the arts, humanities and sciences as the cornerstone for the practice of nursing.

 Bachelor of Science in Nursing Program Outcomes:

 - Demonstrate the ability to incorporate the dimensions of person, nursing, and environment to promote health in a variety of nursing situations.

 - Provide evidence-based clinically competent care of individuals, families, and communities in a variety of settings across diverse populations.

 - Enact the role of service as a professionally educated member of society.

 - Employ principles of ethical leadership, quality improvement, and cost effectiveness to foster the development and initiation of safety and quality initiatives within a microsystem or entire system.